-- E21 The following principles guide the basis of Commonwealth support for a national reform or service delivery improvement in areas of state or territory responsibility, where it: - (a) is closely linked to a current or emerging national objective or expenditure priority of the Commonwealth for example, addressing Indigenous disadvantage and social inclusion; - (b) has 'national public good' characteristics where the benefits of the involvement extend nationwide; - (c) has 'spill over' benefits that extend beyond the boundaries of a single State or Territory; - (d) has a particularly strong impact on aggregate demand or sensitivity to the economic cycle, consistent with the Commonwealth's macro economic management responsibilities; or - (e) addresses a need for harmonisation of policy between the States and Territories to reduce barriers to the movement of capital and labour. - E22 To the fullest extent possible, the structure and design of National Partnership agreements, including the administration and reporting arrangements, will be aligned with the principles for designing National Agreements. - E23 National Partnerships are generally expected to have limited time horizons.
-On delivery of the particular initiative which is subject to a National Partnership payment: - (a) funding would cease because the project, output or reform has been delivered; or - (b) where on-going funding is required to maintain a new level of output, such funding may more appropriately be provided through the relevant National SPP Agreement or general revenue assistance. - E24 National Partnership reward payments would not be paid to a State or Territory until an independent assessment by the COAG Reform Council demonstrates that performance benchmarks have been achieved. - E25 National Partnership agreements in areas within the scope of any National Agreement should link directly to the objectives, outcomes and outputs in the relevant National Agreement. - E26 Commonwealth and State officials will reach prior agreement on the nature and content of any events, announcements, promotional material or publicity relating to National Partnerships or activity under them.
-The cooperative nature of National Partnerships, and the roles and contributions of both the Commonwealth and the States and Territories, will be acknowledged and recognised appropriately in any announcement or other promotional material or publicity relating to approved project or program activity, outputs or outcomes, including on signs, through the use of coats of arms or logos and on plaques affixed to new and refurbished buildings.
-Appropriate Commonwealth and State Government representatives will be invited to participate in opening ceremonies, product launches or similar events.
+- E21 The following principles guide the basis of Commonwealth support for a national reform or service delivery improvement in areas of state or territory responsibility, where it: - (a) is closely linked to a current or emerging national objective or expenditure priority of the Commonwealth for example, addressing Indigenous disadvantage and social inclusion; - (b) has 'national public good' characteristics where the benefits of the involvement extend nationwide; - (c) has 'spill over' benefits that extend beyond the boundaries of a single State or Territory; - (d) has a particularly strong impact on aggregate demand or sensitivity to the economic cycle, consistent with the Commonwealth's macro economic management responsibilities; or - (e) addresses a need for harmonisation of policy between the States and Territories to reduce barriers to the movement of capital and labour. - E22 To the fullest extent possible, the structure and design of National Partnership agreements and FFA schedules, including the administration and reporting arrangements, will be aligned with the principles for designing National IGA FFR Agreements. - E23 National Partnerships and FFA schedules are generally expected to have limited time horizons.
+On delivery of the particular initiative which is subject to a National Partnership payment: - (a) funding would cease because the project, output or reform has been delivered; or - (b) where on-going funding is required to maintain a new level of output, such funding may more appropriately be provided through the relevant National SPP Agreement or general revenue assistance. - E24 National Partnership or FFA schedule reward payments would not be paid to a State or Territory until an independent assessment demonstrates that performance benchmarks have been achieved. - E25 National Partnership agreements or FFA schedules in areas within the scope of any National IGA FFR Agreement should link directly to the objectives, outcomes and outputs in the relevant National IGA FFR Agreement. - E26 Commonwealth and State and Territory officials will reach prior agreement on the nature and content of any events, announcements, promotional material or publicity relating to National Partnerships and FFA schedules or activity under them.
+The cooperative nature of National Partnerships and FFA schedules, and the roles and contributions of both the Commonwealth and the States and Territories, will be acknowledged and recognised appropriately in any announcement or other promotional material or publicity relating to approved project or program activity, outputs or outcomes, including on signs, through the use of coats of arms or logos and on plaques affixed to new and refurbished buildings.
+Appropriate Commonwealth and State and Territory Government representatives will be invited to participate in opening ceremonies, product launches or similar events.